SRGBmods/QMK-Binaries/README.md

 **One thing of note if you are attempting to use VIA or Vial to configure your keyboard you _must_ quit SignalRGB before running either software this is a limitation of the raw_hid_send that both VIA & SignalRGB use to talk to your keyboard!**
 #### QMK Mainline (VIA Builds) - You Should Start with these. ####
 * **[0.29.3](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.29.3)** is the new [QMK Mainline github development branch](https://github.com/qmk/qmk_firmware), currently being pulled and fixes to boards are applied and uploaded.
 (SRGBP¹ 1.0.6)
+* **[Archived](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/_Archived)** feel free to check the archived builds as they may be outdated but could include support for your keyboard.

 **¹SRGBP refers to SignalRGB Protocol Version**